Designing Software that is Accessible to Individuals with DisabilitiesPDF Version (818 KB) - get Acrobat Reader

 Clearly, much work needs to be done before software that is accessible to people with disabilities is widely available.
 This publication summarizes key legal issues, accessibility guidelines, and resources for making software accessible to individuals with disabilities.

 Congress has responded to the need to increase access to products and services for people with disabilities by passing legislation in a range of areas, including education, employment, transportation, assistive technology, and electronic and information technology.
 Some guarantee the civil rights of individuals with disabilities; others establish procurement requirements for specific agencies; still others impose accessibility requirements on producers of products and providers of services.
 Some legislation is at the federal level and some is at the state level.
-Some focus on disability-related access issues exclusively; other legislation includes access issues as part of broader applications.
-Relevant federal laws in the United States include, but are not limited to, the Rehabilitation Act of 1973, Section 508 of the Rehabilitation Act, the Individuals with Disabilities Education Act (IDEA) of 1997, and the Assistive Technology Act of 1998.
-The paragraphs below summarize the provisions of several key pieces of federal legislation that relate to accessible software—Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and Section 508 of the Rehabilitation Act.
+Described below are several relevant federal laws in the United States.

-As required by Section 508, the Access Board developed technical and functional performance criteria necessary for electronic and information technology to comply with Section 508.
-The accessibility standards for procurement of software applications and operating systems set forth in Section 508 include the following:
+The Access Board developed technical and functional performance criteria necessary for electronic and information technology to comply with Section 508.
+The accessibility standards for software applications set forth in Section 508 (www.access-board.gov/sec508/guide/1194.21.htm) include those that follow.
+They are soon to be revised.

 - When software is designed to run on a system that has a keyboard, product functions shall be executable from a keyboard where the function itself or the result of performing a function can be discerned textually.